One of the best things you can do for your yoga practice is to create a yoga room at home. One room of your entirely dedicate to youor practice.

 Well, here are a few things you’ll want to consider.

 Put it somewhere where there’s natural sunlight.
-After all, you want that vitamin D and nothing says “Yoga” like the sun on your face when you’re rocking your favorite asana.
+After all, you want that vitamin D while you’re rocking your favorite asana.

 Also make sure it’s somewhere relatively quiet.
-You don’t want to hear the neighbours when you’re doing yoga.
+You don’t want to hear the neighbours when you’re rocking your Warrior III.
 You probably don’t want to hear the kids either, am I right?

-Ask yourself whether you’re likely to commit this space to yoga, or are you just going to end up putting your yoga mat away to make space for other things?
+Ask yourself whether you’re likely to commit this space to your practice, or are you just going to end up putting your yoga mat away to make space for other things?

 Now once you have chosen the right room for yoga, you will want to determine the overall mood you want for the room.

-How do you want to feel when you practice yoga?
+How do you want to feel when you practice?
 Do you want to feel relaxed?
 Energised?
 Positive?
 Healed?

 Whichever way you want to feel, you will want to match that feeling in the way you design your yoga room.